Free Illinois Arrest & Criminal Records (Check Every IL County)

 County sheriff’s departments are not the only agency that makes arrests, but they are usually the departments tasked with housing inmates even when taken into custody by city police.
 Learn more below about how to find inmates when arrested by city law enforcement.

-How To Look Up Recent Arrests in Illinois’s City Jails
+How To Look Up Recent Arrests in Illinois’ City Jails

-While county lockup is the first place to look when searching arrest records, city law enforcement sometimes release recent arrest records or maintain a city jail.
+While county lockup is the first place to look when searching for arrest records, city law enforcement sometimes releases recent arrest records or maintains a city jail.
 This is usually in larger metropolitan areas with higher populations and higher crime.

 Source: Chicago Police Department22

-Can You Run a Statewide Public Arrest Record Search in Illinois?
+How To Run a Statewide Public Arrest Record Search in Illinois

 The online database does require registration to access court records, but searchers are only charged when requesting official copies, not per search.7

-How To Contact an Illinois Inmate and Post Bail
+How To Contact an IL Inmate & Post Bail

 Source: McHenry County, Illinois Bail Bond Sheet23